 RPAS automation is a key enabler for the integration of RPAS in non-segregated airspace, particularly to ensure the operation safety levels in degraded or emergency modes.
 Automation in RPAS take-off, landing, and taxi phases will be required for airport (civil and military) operation.

 The main objectives of ERA are to establish the technological baseline for automatic take-off and landing, autotaxi, nominal/degraded mode automation functions and emergency recovery.
 This will be done alongside support to the regulation and standardisation of these capabilities, by providing safety assessments, procedures, simulation and flight demonstrations .

-This project launched in 2015 is funded by France, Germany, Poland, Sweden and Italy.
+This is an Ad-Hoc project launched in 2015, funded and managed by Germany (lead nation), France, Poland, Sweden and Italy.

 Military RPAS Airworthiness Certification

 Within Europe, military RPAS are certified by the national Military Airworthiness Authorities.
-Building upon the successes of the Military Airworthiness Authorities Forum, established by the EDA in 2008, the Agency is exploring together with these national authorities and the European Aviation Safety Agency ways to streamline the certification process for military RPAS at the European level.
+Building upon the successes of the Military Airworthiness Authorities Forum, established by the EDA in 2008, the Agency is exploring together with national authorities and the ways to streamline the certification process for military RPAS at the European level.
 Significant time and cost savings, as well as harmonised safety requirements, can be expected from a common approach to airworthiness and achieving certification.